htut-aung-linn/Gold-calculator/Readme.txt

         Weight and price for material used. (e.g. gold, silver, platimum)

     Crystal
-        Weight and price for crystals contained by jewel. (e.g. gold, silver, platimum)
+        Weight and price for crystals contained by jewel. (e.g. Jade, Diamond, Pearl)